My Favorite London Hotels

 We’ve covered our favorite neighborhoods to visit and stay in more detail above, but London is a vast, attraction-packed city and with more time, the following areas are also worth checking out:

-• There’s not much point in staying at the airports unless you have an early flight (or are arriving very late) and are traveling by public transport; it can be time consuming to travel from central London, especially to/from Gatwick and Stansted.
-The Hilton Garden Inn and Aerotel are the most convenient places to stay at Heathrow and both are pretty good, if expensive.
+- There’s not much point in staying at the airports unless you have an early flight (or are arriving very late) and are traveling by public transport; it can be time consuming to travel from central London, especially to/from Gatwick and Stansted.
+At Heathrow, the Sofitel Heathrow is the best and most convenient, if expensive.
 Nearby Leonardo and Renaissance hotels are usually much cheaper.
-At Stansted we like the ultra-convenient Hampton, while at Gatwick Bloc Hotel and YOTELAIR (South Terminal) and Premier Inn (North Terminal) are solid, convenient options.
+At Stansted we like the ultra-convenient Hampton.
+At Gatwick the Sofitel Gatwick (north terminal) is the best.
+And Bloc Hotel and YOTELAIR (South Terminal) are solid, convenient options.

 England’s Premier League is popular worldwide, and though tickets are not cheap, watching a football (soccer) game at one of the major London clubs can be a memorable experience.
 Don’t even think about driving to a game: take a train or the Underground.
 Most clubs also offer stadium tours and have on-site museums displaying the silverware.